Getting Started

 If successful, you’ll see output listing your nodes and their connection status.

-You can now access devices via terminal or your preferred terminal emulator (like SecureCRT, tabby, or PuTTY).
+You can now access devices via terminal or your preferred emulator (like SecureCRT, Tabby, or PuTTY).

-For a more in-depth look at how to administer Containerlab and Docker see my Containerlab Reference guide.
+For a deeper dive into administering Containerlab and Docker, see my Containerlab Reference Guide.